sdcnku/micropython/docs/library/omv.sensor.rst

    Lets you get the triggered mode for the MT9V034.

+.. data:: sensor.IOCTL_TRIGGER_AUTO_FOCUS

+   Used to trigger auto focus for the OV5640 FPC camera module.

+.. data:: sensor.IOCTL_PAUSE_AUTO_FOCUS

+   Used to pause auto focus (while running) for the OV5640 FPC camera module.

-.. data:: sensor.IOCTL_SET_READOUT_WINDOW
+.. data:: sensor.IOCTL_RESET_AUTO_FOCUS

-   Lets you set the readout window for the OV5640.
+   Used to reset auto focus back to the default for the OV5640 FPC camera module.

-.. data:: sensor.IOCTL_GET_READOUT_WINDOW
+.. data:: sensor.IOCTL_WAIT_ON_AUTO_FOCUS

-   Lets you get the readout window for the OV5640.
+   Used to wait on auto focus to finish after being triggered for the OV5640 FPC camera module.

 .. data:: sensor.IOCTL_LEPTON_GET_WIDTH